 The student team consisted of Jacob Burke, Megan Hayes, Bryar Keyes and Tina Pham, who first began working on the plan as part of a class project.

-According to Dr. Shawn Wahl, communication department head, “The students proposed a public relations and marketing plan in COM 379: Writing for Public Relations.
+According to Dr. Shawn Wahl, (then) communication department head, “The students proposed a public relations and marketing plan in COM 379: Writing for Public Relations.
 Several of them wanted to gain more experience by actually executing the public relations and marketing plan they worked on during the Fall 2016 semester.”

 After considering the students’ proposal, Wahl agreed to give them a huge stake in one of the department’s most important events.